AlexisTessier/vibrato-bdd/README.md

 * **setResource**(***resourceName***, ***resource***)

-	save ***resource*** and set them as a property of your step definitions.
+	save ***resource*** and set it as a property of your step definitions.
 Note if you just indicate the resource as a single parameter, the ***resourceName*** is setted by default with the constructor/class name of your resource (if possible).

+	By default, one resource named context is already setted (see later).

 * **excludeTest**(***testToExclude***)